 The southern banded snake eagle is monogamous and territorial and the nest is built by both parents.
 The nest is built by twigs and sticks, is around 50-70 cm wide, and is most often situated in the main fork of a tree.
 The female will normally only lay one egg, which she incubates for about 49-51 days.
 The male may take some part in the incubation early in the process.
 Both parents will feed the chick after hatching, but the female will stay at nest during the first few days while the male hunts.

 The southern banded snake eagle is an uncommon species, and in South Africa only 40-50 pairs are thought to occur.
 Because it is a rare species, a decline in numbers across its range is difficult to assess.
-It is experiencing an increase in loss of prefered habitat along the coast due to deforestation and a growing human population.
+It is experiencing an increase in loss of preferred habitat along the coast due to deforestation and a growing human population.
 Numbers are more than likely declining.
 It is listed as near threatened on IUCN Red List.